 Mermaids love being clever, creative, and crafty.
 The day we played mermaid, my two-year-old told me "Mommy, I had so much fun with you!"
 The best part is, my stash of Sugar Sand, Glitter Finger Paint, and Water Beads (only $11 on Amazon) are easy go-to sensory activities I can pull out and give to my toddler when she's looking for something to do.
 All involve minimal clean up — Sugar Sand and the Water Beads specifically vacuum up easily.

+What will you do with your little mermaids?
 I'd love to hear your ideas and feedback in the comments below!
 Most of all, mermaids love to have fun with mommy!